Roland Fryer: Personal life

 Fryer is married to Franziska Michor, a professor of biology at Harvard.
 They met in 2006, as members of the Harvard Society of Fellows.
 He "...courted her by betting a dinner date on whether he could find evidence that smoking reduces cancer..."

-He has performed stand-up comedy at The Elbow Room, in West Hartford, Connecticut, inside of their basement comedy club "Stand-Up Underground."
+Fryer has performed stand-up comedy at The Elbow Room, in West Hartford, Connecticut, inside of their basement comedy club "Stand-Up Underground."

 Awards and honors

 In 2008 The Economist listed Fryer as one of the top eight young economists in the world.
 In 2011, Fryer was a recipient of a MacArthur Fellowship, commonly referred to as a "Genius Grant".
 He is the recipient of the 2015 John Bates Clark Medal, awarded by the American Economic Association to "that American economist under the age of forty who is judged to have made the most significant contribution to economic thought and knowledge."
+He is a fellow of the American Academy of Arts and Sciences.
+He is also a recipient of the Calvó-Armengol International Prize and the Presidential Early Career Award for Scientists and Engineers.
+At the age of 30, he became the youngest African American to receive tenure at Harvard.